 In this era, most women remained at home, taking care of family.
 But Carrie L. Wieneke was a go-getter like her dad, becoming a very successful business person in downtown Iowa City.

 She opened the Arcade Book and Stationery Store, which was located just one door south of Fink’s, and was the moving force behind the countless Wieneke penny postcards found in Iowa City collections today.
 Below are just a few samples.
 Note that all have the name C.L.
-Wieneke printed on them, and all were printed in and exported from Germany…
+Wieneke printed on them, and all were printed and imported from Germany…

 In 1914, The St. James Hotel (below) was purchased by the University and became the SUI Student Union, housing male students on the upper floors.
 For the Wieneke family, business continued to flourish!

 But on Good Friday, April 21, 1916 – disaster struck.
 An early morning fire broke out and before it was all over the entire building was lost.
 Fortunately, with most of the SUI students on spring break, no one was seriously injured or killed.
 According to Iowa City historian, Irving Weber, Fred Kent, who became university photographer and took many of the photos we share on this site, lived in the St. James but was at home for Easter when the fire occurred.

 As the saying goes… “when life hands you lemons: make lemonade.”
 The family took what insurance money they had and reinvested it, re-opening as The Iowa City Rubber Stamp Works at 126 South Clinton with H.C.
 (Henry) Wieneke as the manager.

 It’s at this point when H.C. started to have his name appear on the penny postcards being produced.
 Here are a few of his colorized cards from that era…

 Carrie obviously kept her business going as well, but with H.J. retiring, the younger Wieneke’s made some changes with the business, bringing Laura, their younger sister into the business at this time.
 By 1922, the Wieneke Store had moved over to 218 E. Washington Street, becoming, once again, a full-service store, restoring cigars and tobacco to the inventory, and adding fishing tackle as well!